 When our pets experience any sort of pain or discomfort, it can be difficult to find ways to provide them relief beyond traditional surgeries or medication.
 In recent years, veterinary medicine has been dedicated to improving the use of cold-laser therapy on patients suffering from pain or related issues.
 Cold-laser therapy is a noninvasive procedure that uses light to stimulate cells and increase blood circulation.
 Through this, pain signals are reduced, and nerve sensitivity decreases, providing a patient with an entirely new level of relief.

-Laser therapy can be used for numerous purposes.
-Hillside Animal Hospital Associate Veterinarian Candice Emerson notes that laser treatment is used “post surgically to improve healing time and reduce post-surgical pain.
-It is also useful for skin conditions like hot spots and ear infections, arthritis and back pain”.
+Owner Veterinarian Brad Rosonke notes that laser therapy can be used for a variety of needs, from hot spots to back pain, all the way to arthritis and post-surgical recovery.
+“Essentially, anything that may cause pain or discomfort,” Rosonke states, can be eased by the use of cold laser therapy.
 Laser improves blood flow, and oxygen and nutrient delivery which provides an optimal healing experience for pets.
 It also works to decrease inflammation, swelling, and pain as well as provide a release of endorphins, or natural pain killers, throughout the body.
 Treatments can last anywhere from 5 to 30 minutes depending on veterinary recommendation.

 By Daphne Graf, Client Service Representative